numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 * Phase II: Incrementally define or rework API

   * Create a new and easily extensible API for defining new datatypes and related functionality.
+(NEP 42)

-  * Incrementally define all necessary functionality through the new API:
+  * Incrementally define all necessary functionality through the new API (NEP 42):

     * Defining operations such as ``np.common_type``.
     * Allowing to define casting between datatypes.